The Easiest Form Of Passive Income

 No dealing charges:

 Vanguard arrange their own bulk trading times during the day, which allow for free trading.
-You also have the option of paying to trade at other times throughout the day.
-I would always use their free service.
+You also have the option of paying to trade at other times throughout the day but I would always use their free service.

 Their 40 years+ Experience in the Index Fund Industry:

 The founder and retired CEO John Bogle created the first index fund in 1975.
 As of now 'The Vanguard Group' own global assets worth over £2.9 trillion.

 My Goals and Setup